 If your bar has a gaming licence for poker machines, you will also need to comply with gaming regulations in your state or territory.

 Bars are unique in the hospitality world when it comes to location.
 Unlike other businesses, a secret or hidden bar location can add to the mystique.
 Of course, the success of these bars still rely on being in places that are hip enough to warrant it.
 Other bars benefit from being out in the open, easy to find and get to.

 Ideally, you want to be close to public transport or alternative transport options.
 If your patrons need to drive to your location, they’re unlikely to drink much – which isn’t good for business!

 Before moving into a hidden bar, you will need to think about how you will promote it.
 These bars often require a bigger advertising budget than one located on a main street.

 Are you planning on serving Happy Hour drinks for the after-work crowd?
 You will need to be within walking distance of some office buildings.
 If it’s the student crowd you’re targeting, you’ll want to have at least one university nearby.

-Many cities will make life hard for nightclubs or bars that are in residentially-zoned areas.
+Many cities will make life hard for bars that are in residentially-zoned areas.
 Some areas may impose late night curfews, so it’s best to research the area before you invest in your venue, just in case it turns out to be more hassle than it’s worth.